safety surface |

 - Materials, such as sand and concrete, absorb heat from the sun.
-Check out our other article in this month’s newsletter for more on this.

 Although colorful designs are a big part of the splash pads we build, we strongly encourage that you avoid using black surfacing.
 Tests show that water treatment chemicals like bromine, ozone, and chlorine can break down chemical bonds in black EPDM rubber.

 Regular Maintenance Protects Your Investment

 Splash pads require regular maintenance to ensure water-play time is safe and enjoyable for everyone.
 Monthly maintenance will help keep your splash pad stain-free, slip-resistant, beautiful, and fun.

 Cleaning is best done in the morning or at dusk.
 This allows cleansers to work their way into stains and germs without getting dried out too fast by the heat.

 Start by sweeping, vacuuming, blowing, or hosing off the surface to clear it of dust, dirt, leaves and all other debris.
 Steel wool and abrasive scrubbers are not good for this!
 Instead, use a scrub brush with medium bristles to remove tough stains and minimize damage to your beautiful new splash pad.